Quantifying the overall effect of biotic interactions on species distributions along environmental gradients: Results

 For the three theoretical models (Lotka-Volterra, colonisation-extinction and VirtualCom), ELGRIN was correct in identifying the no interaction scenario, with estimated interaction strengths close to 0 (Figures \ref{fig:simu_LV}, \ref{fig:simu_CE} and \ref{fig:simu_VC}).
 Similarly, ELGRIN was able to retrieve the negative effects of interactions in the case of competition as simulated by the three theoretical models.
 The $\betap$ and $\betaa$ parameters were mostly negative (with much higher absolute values for $\betap$), capturing the backbone of the competitive interactions.
 They indicated that co-presence and co-absence were avoided (as presented in Table \ref{tab:interpret} top-left), leading to some level of competitive exclusion.
 In the VirtualCom co-existence model, this phenomenon was clearly the by-product of the competitive interactions and the carrying capacity in terms of number of individuals (that explicitly induced exclusion).
-When positive interactions come into play (i.e. mutualism), the results should be contrasted between those obtained for the Lotka-Volterra model, where ELGRIN does not identify the processes at stake and the two other models (colonisation-extinction and VirtualCom) where ELGRIN succeeds in identifying them.
+When positive interactions come into play (i.e. mutualism), the results should be contrasted between those obtained for the Lotka-Volterra model, where ELGRIN does not \blue{qualitatively} identify the processes at stake and the two other models (colonisation-extinction and VirtualCom) where ELGRIN succeeds in identifying them.
 The Lotka-Volterra simulation with positive interactions scenario produced species that are essentially distributed along their respective niches (see Appendix S1: Figure \ref{fig:spp_distrib_LV}).
 As a consequence, this distribution can be simply fitted with the Grinellian part of the model and ELGRIN estimates the $\beta$s close to zero (Figure \ref{fig:simu_LV}).
 That means that the same dataset could have been produced by only abiotic environmental conditions and the actual species distribution does not contain anymore a pattern that ELGRIN would identify as the trace of the positive interspecific interactions.
 On the contrary, in the positive interactions scenario, with both competition-colonisation and VirtualCom co-existence models, ELGRIN correctly identified the process at play.
 The parameters $\betap$ and $\betaa$ were mostly positive.
 During the simulation steps, the presence of one species was then favored by the presence of another species it interacted with, leading to a co-presence phenomena captured by the positive $\betap$.
-Conversely, the inverse mechanism emerged for co-absence, implying that the $\betaa$ tended to be positive as revealed by ELGRIN (Figures \ref{fig:simu_CE}, \ref{fig:simu_VC}).
+Conversely, the inverse mechanism emerged for co-absence, implying that the $\betaa$ tended to be positive as revealed by ELGRIN (Figures \ref{fig:simu_CE}, \ref{fig:simu_VC}). \blue{To quantitatively investigate the difference between $\betap$ and $\betaa$ distributions in the three simualations, we performed Kolmogorov-Smirnov (KS) tests.
+For each simulation, we tested whether $\betap$ and $\betaa$ distributions were significantly different in the scenarios with interactions (either positive or negative) from the scenario without interaction.
+In the three simulations, the tests correctly identify significant differences between interactions and no interaction scenarios (see Appendix S1: Table \ref{tab:KStest}).}